 Environmental systems are developed through regular audits and common practices, such as harmonisation of the assessment of environmental considerations.
 Energy and environmental considerations are taken into account in planning and executing production processes and investments in production.

 More than 95% of the climate impact of production of spirits comes from the production of ethanol.
 At the Koskenkorva plant, all of the carbon dioxide generated by the process is captured.

 The new biopower plant built to generate steam for the Koskenkorva plant is fully capable of burning agricultural biomasses.
 The new power plant is the first industrial-scale straw-fired facility in Finland and will reduce the carbon dioxide emissions of the Koskenkorva plant by 50%.

 The primary fuel of the 10 MW biopower plant is barley husks, a by-product of the grain-based spirits and starch production process.
 Barley husks are equivalent to straw in terms of combustion properties and heating value.
 The facility uses barley throughout the year.
-The biopower plant enhances Altia’s material efficiency, as up to almost 100% of barley seeds are used in production.
+The biopower plant enhances Altia’s material efficiency, as up to 100% of barley seeds are used in production.

 Thanks to the renewable fuel, Koskenkorva distillery has decreased its carbon dioxide emissions by over 50% since 2014 and its self-sufficiency in fuels in steam generation has increased to over 60%.